goyalt1/goyalt1.github.io/README.md

 3. Create a file named `index.md`.
 The resume will be saved in this file.
 >Resume should be saved in **index.md**.
 4. You can now write your resume in markdown format.
 >Make sure to have your resume ready in markdown file named *index.md* before moving onto next steps.

 ### Step 2: Create Account on GitHub.
 GitHub is a distributed version control software and is a very useful tool.
 You can also upload and save your projects on it.
 1. Go to [GitHub website](https://github.com/) and enter your email to sign up for an account.
 2. Create a password and username.
-3. Select "Just me" and choose the relevant option for student/teacher.
+3. Select *Just me* and choose the relevant option for student/teacher.
 4. Select collaborative coding, automation and CI/CD, client apps, project management and community.
 5. Select the free account.